mnelson4/yet-another-related-posts-plugin/readme.txt

 YARPP displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.

-YARPP is a fork of the popular, [but abandoned, plugin YARPP ("Yet Another Related Posts Plugin")](https://letswp.io/what-happened-yarpp-yet-another-related-posts-plugin/).
-It is designed to be a backward-compatible replacement, so your old YARPP settings, custom templates, and untegration will work with YARPP just like it did with YARPP.

 **Features**
 -------------------------------------------
 * **Thumbnail or list view** of related content.